mikecann/mikecann.co.uk/public/posts/markd-2-total-re-write-using-react-mobx-state-tree-and-parse-server/post.md

   - azure
   - aws
   - markd
-title: 'Markd 2 - Total Re-Write using React, Mobx-State-Tree and Parse-Server'
+title: "Markd 2 - Total Re-Write using React, Mobx-State-Tree and Parse-Server"
 ---

-I last wrote about Markd [back in September of last year](https://mikecann.co.uk/markd/portfolio/projects/introducing-markd-pinterest-for-people/) so I think its about time I gave you an update on our latest progress on the project.
+I last wrote about Markd [back in September of last year](/posts/portfolio/projects/introducing-markd-pinterest-for-people/) so I think its about time I gave you an update on our latest progress on the project.

 <!-- more -->